hedaniel0402/Grocery-list--AngularJS/README.md

 # Grocery-list In Angular .
-You can add and delete from thel list.
+You can add and delete from the list.